caldav4j/caldav4j/README.md

 compile 'com.github.caldav4j:caldav4j:1.0-SNAPSHOT'
 ```

+For more information on how to add CalDAV4j into your code, please refer to: https://search.maven.org/artifact/com.github.caldav4j/caldav4j/

-The unit tests are the best place right now to see how to use CalDAV4j.
+The unit tests are currently best place right now to see how to use CalDAV4j.
 Tutorials and more documentation are forthcoming.

 # Building